 In addition, there are many great destinations nearby.
 We are 30 minutes from Eugene, considered by some to be the greenest city in the U.S. An hour further is the coast, with sand dunes, cliffs, and vistas of the same calibre as the more famous California coast.
 To the east are the Cascade Mountains with peaks up to 10,000 feet, extensive hiking, world-class mountain biking, and multiple hot springs.
 We are lucky to be situated in such a great location.

-$1200/month as an Early Bird (by January 1 for spring 2017, April 1 for summer 2017, July 1 for fall 2017).
+$1200/month as an Early Bird (register by January 1 for spring 2017, April 1 for summer 2017, or July 1 for fall 2017).
 The regular price is $1400/month.
 This is an all-inclusive package covering housing (renovated dorm room or camping), full meal plan, all other site fees, and all instruction.
 If you are in need of financial aid, see the Financial Aid page for options – the application deadline for spring semester is December 15, for summer March 15, and for fall June 15.

 Please note there is a minimum number of students required to run the program, and in the past we have sometimes not met this and therefore had to cancel and ask students to come the next semester.
 Thus there is a decision date for running a given semester, and it’s best not to make major purchases (like plane tickets) until the Program Director has let you know a Yes decision has been made for your semester.
 Inquire if you’re curious.